UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 [DataCrate JSON-LD Context].
 Where there *is* a discrepancy, the file is the authority rather than the spec (this doc).

 ## Changes since version 0.2

-These changes are still TODO:
+[ ] Changes to align with Googles Dataset search, see their [guidelines](https://developers.google.com/search/docs/data-types/dataset)
+  [ ]  Change contact details to match the Goole way of doing things creator property pointing to an organisation with a contactPoint property pointing to a person or a ContactPoint
+  [X]  Change the way publications are referenced to use citation instead of `related` [ ]

-[ ] Added a new option for multiple-page HTML files instead of just index.html
+[X] Added a new option for multiple-page HTML files instead of just CATALOG.html

+[X] More support for provenance with more extensive advice on

+[X] Reverting index.html to  CATALOG.html to avoid collisions with existing data sets (on the insistence of Mike Lake)

+[X] Add the Schema.org to the CATALOG.html page as a script

-[ ] Added @label
+[ ] Write up the HTML generation algorithm

-[ ] More support for provenance
+    [ ] Add @label for items referenced by @id

 ## Changes since version 0.1